What is KIPP STEP?

 *This is an expectation of non-Deerfield teaching faculty.

-- Current science teacher at either the middle school or high school; background in biology and experience with Deerfield or KIPP preferred
+- Current science teacher at either a KIPP middle school or high school; background in physics and experience with Deerfield or KIPP preferred

 - Commitment to working in a team environment and willing to go above and beyond the call of duty